- Prep time

 While the sauce is reducing, heat a sauté pan over medium heat.
-Add remaining vegetable oil, pearl onions, remaining carrots and celery.
+Add remaining vegetable oil, carrots and celery plus pearl onions.
 Sauté until they begin to brown, then add the reduced cooking liquid and bring to a boil.
-Add 1 tablespoon butter, reduce to a light glaze and reserve.
+Add butter, reduce to a light glaze and reserve.

-In a separate sauté pan, add remaining butter, spinach and shaved garlic, and cook over medium heat until the spinach has wilted.
+To make the spinach, in a separate sauté pan, add butter, spinach and shaved garlic, then cook over medium heat until the spinach has wilted.
 Season with salt and pepper.

 To make the gremolata, mix together the chopped parsley, lemon zest, garlic and olive oil.

-To serve, place sautéed spinach in a bowl, top with the shank and then spoon the glazed vegetables and sauce over the top.
-Garnish with chopped chives.
-Serve gremolata on the side.
+To serve, place sautéed spinach in a bowl, top with lamb shank and spoon glazed vegetables and sauce over the top.
+Garnish with chopped chives and serve gremolata on the side.